albertintech/RB101/lesson_4/hash_loop_notes.md

 # This variable ('current_key') is then used as the element reference argument on the original hash.

 hash[current_key]
+# => returns value paired to key, ie 'value1'

-# As each key value ('current_key') returns the corresponding value, the value is placed into a variable:
+# As each key ('current_key') returns the corresponding value, the value is placed into a variable:

 current_value = hash[current_key]